SpringHo/SQL-Challenges-and-Projects/README.md

 # Advance SQL
 ## Challenge:  Spotify Selected From Top 50 global hits of Winter 2022
-- Skills used : CREATE, SELECT, ORDER BY, WHERE, AND, OR
+- Skills used : SELECT, FROM, WHERE, ORDER BY
 ###

 ```sql